vladdy/datasciencecoursera/getdata-002-assessment/README.md

 4. Run "source([PATH_TO_]/run_analysis.R".

-5. You should get two dataframes initialized: "data" with the both training and test data sets combined and "tidy_data" with the average of each variable for each activity and each subject from "data".
+5. You should get two dataframes initialized: "data" with the both training and test data sets combined and cleaned from not important to us variables and "tidy_data" with the average of each variable for each activity and each subject from "data".

 See [CodeBook.md](CodeBook.md) for details.